Feature request #62

 http://svn.geotools.org/trunk/modules/plugin/postgis/src/main/java/org/geotools/data/postgis/fidmapper/

-#5 Updated by Jürgen Fischer about 15 years ago
+#5 Updated by Jürgen Fischer over 15 years ago

 since f8277d91 (SVN r10475) the postgres providers resorts to using ctid as feature id, if no other usable primary key is found.